WheezyE/Winelink/docs/README.md

 # Winelink
 A [Winlink](http://winlink.org/) (RMS Express & VARA) installer Script for the Raspberry Pi 4.

-# **!UPDATE 11/1/2021: RMS Express v1.5.41.0 introduced a requirement for dotnet46 which has broken this project for the moment - messages cannot be created or received.**
+# **!UPDATE 11/1/2021: RMS Express v1.5.41.0 introduced a requirement for dotnet46 which has broken this project for the moment - messages cannot be created or received with RMS Express**
+ - **_VARA HF/FM and ARDOP_Win still run fine at the moment if you want to use a different message-manager (like Pat or PiLinBPQ) to send/receive commands to/from the TNC's_**
  - **_This project is very early in development.
 It has lots of bugs._**
  - **_I'm currently investigating the problem with creating/receiving messages as my top priority._**
  - **_ARDOP currently does not work (though a fix has been found for ARDOP and will be able to be implemented by the end of November at the latest)._**